-Prescott's decision means the council's approval of John McAslan's plans to overhaul Erno Goldfinger's Grade II*-listed landmark ( pictured
+Prescott's decision means the council's approval of John McAslan's plans to overhaul Erno Goldfinger's Grade II*-listed landmark ( pictured) will stand.

 C20 said similar proposals for Southwark's Brandon Estate in the 1950s led to residents taking the council to a Leasehold Valuation Tribunal (LVT).